adslbarxatov/BatchImageConvertor/README.md

 .pal (Microsoft)               +             +               Own codec
 .pal (JASC)                    +             +               Own codec
-.bmp                      Extracting     Replacing           Own codec .pcx, .pcc                Extracting         -               Own codec
+.bmp                      Extracting     Replacing           Own codec .pcx, .pcc                Extracting   (-) in process        Own codec

 * All of these extensions (except palettes) are allowed in the input folder.
 Other ones will be ignored ** .j2k, .j2c, .jpc and .jpt reading has not been tested yet.
 Support have been promised by OpenJPEG developers